okeeffed/cheat-sheets/GraphQL/GraphQL.md

 When is comes to the Apollo server "schema" set up, they split what we do in `GraphQL Express` into a `Types` and `Resolves` file (for the server side).

 The FOLLOWING section is about how to set up GraphQL on the client side before getting them to communicate.

+This app will use the Mongo Lab custom URL.